adrian-slomka/local-media-server/README.md

 4. Make sure you have the latest **NVIDIA drivers** installed.

-5. *Download **FFmpeg**: From [FFmpeg's official website](https://ffmpeg.org/download.html) download FFprobe.exe and FFmpeg.exe and drop them inside the app's main folder dir.
+5. Download **FFmpeg**: From [FFmpeg's official website](https://ffmpeg.org/download.html) download pre-compiled exe (builds from gyan.dev).
+Extract FFprobe.exe and FFmpeg.exe inside the app's main folder.

 6. Acquire TMDB API KEY from [TMDB](https://developer.themoviedb.org/docs/getting-started).
 Next, create .env in main app folder and paste the API KEY there like so: API_KEY=YourKey